evilsoft/crocks/src/State/README.md

 State s a ~> s -> Pair a s
 ```

-`State` is a lazy datatype that is requires a value for it's state portion to
+`State` is a lazy datatype that requires a value for it's state portion to be
-be run.
-A given `State` instance provides a `runWith` method that accepts a
+run.
+A given `State` instance provides a `runWith` method that accepts a value
-value to run the instance with.
+to run the instance with.
 The value must be a member of the type that the
 given `State` instance is fixed to in it's state portion, `s`.

-`runWith`, when called with a value, will run the state transition with the given
+When called, `runWith` will run the state transition with the given value as the
-value as the initial state and will return the resulting `Pair` with the
+initial state and will return the resulting `Pair` with the resultant in the
-resultant in the `fst` (first) and the state in the `snd` (second).
+`fst` (first) and the state in the `snd` (second).

 ```js